Insights

 While there’s a lot to be thankful for in the fight against cancer, the unfortunate truth is that incidence rates are rising in the United States for many common types, particularly among women.
 One in two men and one in three women will be diagnosed with cancer in their lifetime, and this disease remains the country’s second-leading cause of death.

-“We know the data are showing us that cancer prevalence is on the rise,” said Chad Kersting, Director of Growth Strategy at EviCore by Evernorth.
+“We know the data are showing us that cancer prevalence is on the rise,” said Chad Kersting, Business Development Principal at EviCore by Evernorth.
 “We’re seeing more and more requests related to cancer diagnosis, treatment and surveillance.”

 Living longer with cancer